In this Article

 - It improves their problem-solving abilities by forcing them to think out of the box.
 If one approach fails, they adapt and find other possible routes to get to the other side.

-One of the universal games that have been played by kids all over the world, it helps your child improve their analytical skill.
+It is one of the games played by kids all over the world.
+It helps children improve their analytical skills.
 For a young developing mind, it helps them distinguish a viable hiding spot from a bad one.

-Games like Snakes ‘n’ Ladders, Monopoly, Othello and Chess are all good as they help you understand your child’s social skills.
+Games like Snakes ‘n’ Ladders, Monopoly, Othello, and Chess are all good as they help you understand your child’s social skills.
 Is your child being patient and waiting for their turn?
 Does he cry and behave like a sore loser when he loses a game?
-As you will be present when they play, you can help them learn to lose with grace and win with humility.
+You will observe these skills when you play along with them, and whenever needed, you can teach them to lose gracefully and win with humility.

-Playing brain-boosting games can improve your child’s problem-solving skills.
-Your little one will become more creative, and he will try to find different ways to solve any problem.
+Playing brain-boosting games can help your child learn and improve existing skills without really knowing that he is learning.
+Your little one will become more creative, and he will try to find different ways to solve a problem.
 By playing these games, your kid will also be able to concentrate better, and you’ll see a significant improvement in his observational and reasoning skills.
 To hone his other skills, get activity boxes designed for kids.
 By trying out the activities in these boxes, your kid will be able to nurture his other talents as well.